Mount St. Joseph Girls' College: Sport

-There are 6 house colours which coincide with the pride flag for sport days and college events, which are:
+There are 6 house colours for sport days and college events, which are:

-PENOLA (yellow)
+Penola (yellow)

 Named after the town in South Australia where Mary MacKillop and Julian Tenison Woods established the order of the Sisters of St Joseph and the first Josephite school.

-KINCUMBER (blue)
+Kincumber (blue)

 Named after the town north of Sydney, where the Sisters of St Joseph opened an orphanage for street children in 1887.

-McCORMACK (green)
+McCormack (green)

-Named after Irene McCormack who worked in the village of Huasihuasi, Peru and was fatally shot by members of a guerilla rebel group on May 21, 1991.
+Named after Irene McCormack who worked in the village of Huasihuasi, Peru and was fatally shot by members of a guerilla rebel group on 21 May 1991.

-SOLOMON (red)
+Solomon (red)

 Named after Emmanuel Solomon, a wealthy Jewish philanthropist who generously supported the poor and disadvantaged.

-CAMERON (orange)
+Cameron (orange)

 Named after Mary MacKillop's relatives, the Cameron's, whom she was governess for when she moved to Penola at the age of 18.

-PROVIDENCE (purple)
+Providence (purple)

 During the early years of the Sisters of St Joseph of the Sacred Heart's work across Australia, the Sisters established a number of Houses of Providence.
 These houses served as a refuge for young women and children who did not have access to a safe home or food.

-Homerooms

-There are seven homerooms at junior levels (7-9) into which the students are divided, in each year level; Anne, Catherine, Francis, Joseph, Therese, Veronica & Ignatius.
-These homerooms are named after saints, as this is a Catholic school.

-In the senior year levels (10-12) students are divided into homerooms based on their house colour, then divided into three groups, such as Cameron 1, Cameron 2, and Cameron 3.

-Curriculum

-Mount St Joseph Girls' College has a various selection of subjects from years 7–12 which include the following: